Is ECMOHO Limited (MOHO) a Keeper?

 MOHO’s Market Performance

-MOHO stocks went down by -55.80% for the week, with a monthly jump of 6.38% and a quarterly performance of -15.64%, while its annual performance rate touched -73.81%.
-The volatility ratio for the week stands at 37.60% while the volatility levels for the past 30 days are set at 38.54% for ECMOHO Limited.
-The simple moving average for the period of the last 20 days is -35.20% for MOHO stocks with a simple moving average of -45.39% for the last 200 days.
+MOHO stocks went down by -45.63% for the week, with a monthly drop of -3.44% and a quarterly performance of -8.33%, while its annual performance rate touched -76.60%.
+The volatility ratio for the week stands at 34.81% while the volatility levels for the past 30 days are set at 40.13% for ECMOHO Limited.
+The simple moving average for the period of the last 20 days is -41.66% for MOHO stocks with a simple moving average of -49.49% for the last 200 days.

 Stock Fundamentals for MOHO